-Fellows complete 13 four-week block rotations, spending 8 rotations on the labor and delivery anesthesia team and 3 rotations fully dedicated to a variety of teaching and research projects.
+NewYork-Presbyterian/Weill Cornell Medical Center has over 7,300 deliveries per year, including a significant number of high-risk deliveries.
+Fellows complete 13 four-week block rotations, spending eight rotations on the labor and delivery anesthesia team and three rotations fully dedicated to a variety of teaching and research projects.
 During the labor and delivery rotations, one day a week will also be dedicated to teaching and research.
-An additional 8 weeks are spent on 4 two-week rotations: Maternal-Fetal Medicine, Neonatal ICU, Transfusion Medicine, and Simulation Design.
-There is also an opportunity to participate in a research-focused Global Health elective with 4 weeks of travel abroad.
+An additional eight weeks are spent on four two-week rotations: maternal-fetal medicine, neonatal ICU, transfusion medicine, and simulation design.
+There is also an opportunity to participate in a research-focused global health elective with four weeks of travel abroad.

 The program will expose fellows to complex scenarios with maternal and fetal co-morbidities, including congenital and acquired cardiac lesions, abnormal placentation, coagulopathies, and difficult airways.
 Fellows participate in a large number of neuraxial blocks, as well as difficult IV and arterial line placements.
 In addition, they will use ROTEM to assess coagulopathy and point of care ultrasound (POCUS) to assess anatomy in appropriate clinical scenarios.

-Fellows achieve certification in the Neonatal Resuscitation Program upon start of the program, and Fetal Heart Rate Monitoring Certification by the end of the first 3 months of the program.
+Fellows achieve certification in the Neonatal Resuscitation Program upon start of the program, and Fetal Heart Rate Monitoring Certification by the end of the first three months of the program.
 Through journal clubs and analysis of research, as well as mentored IRB-approved projects, they use rigorous methodology to study current clinical and public health problems in obstetric anesthesiology.
 The Department of Anesthesiology provides access to the MPOG database, and additional research time is made available as dictated by ongoing project needs.

 Through access real-time operational data, the fellow learns to separate signal from noise and make data driven conclusions and decisions.
 Fellows participate with obstetric anesthesiology leadership in implementing performance improvement projects based on need determined by analysis of adverse events and near misses, and also coordinate the multidisciplinary planning for the care of complex patients.